JobbeDeluxe/AnimalCare/README.md

 - `debug.tool`: Material name for the debug sword item (defaults to `WOODEN_SWORD`).
 - `feeding.item-energy`: Per-item hunger value that determines how many stacks a trough (or manual feeding) removes to fill an animal.
 Lower values (e.g. seeds) require more items than higher-value foods (e.g. carrots).

 Rename a barrel to `[Trough]`, or place two barrels directly next to one another.
 Double-barrel troughs pull feed from the visible inventory of both barrels, keep their lids permanently open while the pair is intact, and accept the same approved items (wheat, wheat seeds, carrots, potatoes, beetroot).
 Simply place food into either barrel to stock the trough; the automation loop consumes those stacks during each feed cycle.
+Barrel inventories update immediately after animals eat so you can track feed levels at a glance.
 Pens should be at least 12×12 blocks to count as a pasture; smaller enclosures are treated as captive pens.
 Enable the optional debug stick in `config.yml` to inspect troughs and animals in-game.

 ### Building